Skip to content

 Summary

 RBAC is a primary control plane security boundary.
-Keep permissions explicit, minimal, and auditable.
+It is allow-only and additive -- keep permissions explicit, minimal, and auditable, and treat escalation-capable verbs as crown jewels.